 ♨️ Reheating

-Leftover pudding can be quickly reheated by using a microwave although if reheating in the pudding bowl then do check that it is microwave safe.
+Leftover pudding can be quickly reheated in a microwave for about a minute or two.
+Although, if reheating in the pudding bowl then do check that it is microwave safe.

 📖 FAQ’S